Your Smoothie May Be a Ticking Sugar Bomb

 As I've been trying sooo hard to nix unnecessary sugar from my diet this past year, I've come across some tips on how to make a leaner, cleaner smoothie that doesn't compromise taste - and I wanna share them with you!

 ...No sugar.
 Texture is a huge deal when it comes to a tasty smoothie, but if you add a frozen banana or two, that's at least 30g of sugar.
 Try out 1/2 an avocado as a base instead as they're low in sugar, high in fiber (which will keep you fuller for longer) and healthy fat.
 I've also been using 1/2 cup frozen zucchini and 1/3 frozen cauliflower in my smoothies lately and I SWEAR it's allll kinds of amazing.
-Check out my fruit-free mint chip smoothie here!
+Check out my fruit-free mint chip smoothie here and my keto mint chocolate smoothie here (with an optional secret ingredient)!
 FYI - Half a frozen banana is fine, but you could also use a pear and ice cubes instead.

 Youuu guessed it: greens.
 Don't be afraid of greens compromising taste - it's simply not true.
 In fact, you can barely taste these nutrient-dense beauties, but get allll of the health benefits at the same time.
 A Win-win-win scenario, no?
 Try vegetables like kale, spinach, collard greens and you'll automatically get less sugar and more antioxidants, fiber, and other vital nutrients.

 I'm not trying to boycott fruit or start a movement here, because I basically love every fruit out there.
 But the key here is moderation.
 If you add tons of fruit to one shake, like many smoothie shops do, you're just gonna screw up your blood sugar levels as mentioned above.
 Prioritize low-sugar picks like frozen berries, and use bananas, mangoes, and pineapple in moderation.